rackerlabs/generator-ramlapi/README.md

 ## Generator improvements to come

 1. Consider moving to Gulp ;-)
-2. make a grunt plugin for:
-    1. raml-cop
-3. scaffold the github page
+2. scaffold the github page

 ## License